palerdot/simple-react-jira/README.md

 This project is bootstrapped with `create-react-app`.
 Please make sure you have **latest node** (preferable 6+)

+### Hosting

+This app is hosted statically in heroku here - https://simple-react-jira.herokuapp.com/

+It is done by doing this simple trick of mimicking a php app as mentioned in https://gist.github.com/wh1tney/2ad13aa5fbdd83f6a489

 ```javascript
 // install dependencies
 yarn install